graphql/graphql-spec/rfcs/InputUnion.md

 In this mutation, we encounter the main challenge of the **Input Union** - we need to determine the correct type of the data submitted.

 A wide variety of solutions have been explored by the community, and they are outlined in detail in this document under [Possible Solutions](#Possible-Solutions).

+## Requirements

+1. **Backwards compatible** Adding a new member type to an Input Union must not break previously valid operations

 ## Use Cases